Conveuropean logo

 Rust Germany

 Last Saturday we went to Europapark, a “Europe” theme park located in Rust, Germany.
 I wanted to celebrate my birthday there because I really enjoy the thrills you get riding a nicely designed rollercoaster.
-We were lucky with the weather because we had a sunny day that allowed us to enjoy even the water related attractions.
+We were lucky with the weather because we had a sunny day that allowed us to enjoy even the water-related attractions.
 The park was relatively crowded so we had to wait in line for most of the rides, but those seconds when you are rushing through the sky upside down made it worth it.
-The Blue Fire is probably my favorite ride with all the fast ascend, descends, inversions, turns and loops.
-I always finish with a green face and dizzy but extremely happy!.
-This time around I missed riding the Silver Star that you can observe in this picture, but that’s going to be first, next time I visit the park. bis bald Europapark!
+The Blue Fire is probably my favorite ride with all the fast ascents, descents, inversions, turns, and loops.
+I always finish with a green face, dizzy but extremely happy!
+This time around I missed riding the Silver Star that you can observe in this picture, but that’s going to be first next time I visit the park. bis bald Europapark!

 Library of Celsus in Ephesus